hasindu2008/cornetto/README.md

 ### Step 1: generating the base assembly

 Use hifiasm to generate the base assembly.
 Depending on the type of your input data for the initial assembly, pick the example command below.
 Make sure to change the parameters such as the number of threads and the genome size as necessary.
+If your sample is saliva, make sure you first remove non-human reads by following steps [here](docs/saliva.md#removing-non-human-reads-from-saliva-samples)

 ```bash
 # If based on pacbio hifi data